-"Establishment of Compensation Committee"
+"Establishment of the Nomination & Compensation Committee"

-- 1. As an auxiliary organization to the Board of Directors, the Company has established the Compensation Committee chaired by an independent outside director.
+- 1. As an advisory organization to the Board of Directors, the Bank has established the Nomination & Compensation Committee chaired by an independent outside director.
 The committee is delegated by the Board of Directors to recommend candidates for Director to be put on the agenda at a General Meeting of Shareholders, to recommend candidates for Executive Officer to be put on the agenda at a Board of Directors meeting and to supervise a plan on successors to the position of Director, etc. - 2.
-The Compensation Committee shall deliberate the following matters regarding the Company's Directors and Executive Officers. - (1) Compensation and bonuses - (2) Other important matters concerning compensation - (3) Selection of candidates for Director or Executive Officer - (4) Other important personnel matters regarding Directors
+The Nomination & Compensation Committee shall deliberate the following matters regarding the Bank's Directors and Executive Officers. - (1) Compensation and bonuses - (2) Other important matters concerning compensation - (3) Matters concerning the recommendation of candidates for Director and candidates for Executive Officer - (4) Matters concerning the recommendation of candidates for Representative Director and candidates for Executive Director - (5) Other important personnel matters regarding Directors

-(Excerpt from Article 21 of our Corporate Governance Guidelines)
+(Excerpt from Article 23 of our Corporate Governance Guidelines)